honeycombio/gha-create-pr-attachment/README.md

+# Forked from Asana/create-app-attachment-github-action to work for pull_request_target events

 # Connect pull request attachments from GitHub to Asana

 Always be in the loop on the status of a pull request with this GitHub Action, which connects an attachment to Asana.